 Catalina Airlines Sikorsky S-58.
 Registration N33602, serial #58-727 at San Pedro Terminal in 1978.
 Photo by Chris Bell

-Catalina Airlines Sikorsky S-62, N54516 at Long Beach Airport in 1978.
-This helicopter crashed near the Long Beach breakwater on July 7th, 1978.
+Catalina Airlines Sikorsky S-62A, N54516 at Long Beach Airport in 1978.
+This helicopter crashed near the Long Beach breakwater after an engine failure on July 7th, 1978.
 Photo by John Stewart

-N1257A at Pebbly Beach, heading out for a return trip to Long Beach.
+N1257A at Pebbly Beach, returning to Long Beach.

 Photo by Tim Bradley Photography.